 This is not solipsism—it’s not saying that everything is in my mind—it’s saying everything in reality, which is both what is experiencing and being experienced as one and the same, always now, the reality of which is hidden to the normal senses, is at peace and shining freely in the unknown, knowing itself only.

 This begs the question however of what if any real inner development happens, or if there is an “evolution of consciousness”.
 The Absolute, or Universal Consciousness doesn’t do anything or go anywhere or change in itSelf, which is the totality.
 This topic is worthy of investigation.
 At minimum, assumptions can be operating that affect our intentions and aims.
-The path is open, but ambiguous.
-Or at least is appears as such.
+In any case, the path is open… it is for you to explore.
+Life is a great adventure!

 *Much of the original impetus for this article was a question put to Francis Lucille, by someone who had heard Rupert Spira (whose teacher was Francis) comment that the non-dual path could destabilize an unstable sense of self (or some words to that effect).
 These video by Rupert Spira are relevant:

 The Neti Neti Process from Child to Adult